scikit-hep/fastjet/docs/index.rst

 * **The Awkward interface**
 * **The Classic interface**

 The Awkward interface is the new interface made to handle multi-event data, whereas the classic interface is the same as the C++ library, designed to handle the data in a particle-at-a-time fashion.
-The tutorials are divided to explain how each of the interfaces work.
+The tutorials are divided into two to explain how each of the interfaces work.
 Please take a look at the tutorial section to get started.